2015 MLS Community MVP

 The Chicago Fire Foundation P.L.A.Y.S.
 (Participate, Learn, Achieve, Youth, Soccer) Program is committed to enhancing the academic performance and development of key social and emotional (SEL) skills of elementary school students through a sports based curriculum.

 The P.L.A.Y.S.
 Program created in partnership with World Sport Chicago, not only teaches soccer skills, but also explicitly teaches SEL (Social and Emotional Learning) traits and values such as emotional control, goal setting and attainment, cooperation and respect and communication and teamwork.
 These SEL traits are tied to academic success and are used with sport training to improve the physical well-being and academic capabilities of the students.
 It is our belief that by teaching these values within the structure of an athletic activity, that students will learn and adopt these values, transfer them from the athletic field to the classroom and thereby improve both their behavior as well as their academic outcomes.

-P.L.A.Y.S, which began in 2013, has seen over 27,136 hours of soccer played by both boys and girls in 3rd-5th grade in eight Academy for Urban School Leadership Schools throughout Chicago.
-The next season will begin in Spring of 2015.
+P.L.A.Y.S, which began in 2013, has seen over 27,136 hours of soccer played by both boys and girls in grades 3-5 in 12 Academy for Urban School Leadership Schools throughout Chicago.
+The Spring 2015 season is currently underway.

 Originally launched in 2007, Premier Skills is a global partnership between the Premier League and the British Council which uses the powerful brand and expertise of the Premier League and the global reach of the British Council to help marginalized youth develop skills and tackle a variety of social issues, such as social and emotional development, health, education, disability and inclusion.
 The program also works with young people to decrease anti-social behavior and gang-related violence.
 For the program’s extension in Little Village, the Fire has teamed up with the British Council, English Premier League, Beyond the Ball, Boys & Girls Clubs of Chicago, World Sport Chicago and the Chicago Park District.